 The oldest National Park in Austria

 The largest conservation area in the Alps is not the only superlative that the Hohe Tauern has to offer.
 Modelled on the great National Parks in the USA, the state governors of Carinthia, Salzburg and Tyrol decided to set up Austria’s first National Park in the early 1970s in the Hohe Tauern region.
-There are so many things to be said about its genesis, about which you can find out more in the history section.
+Here you can find out everything you need to know about the Hohe Tauern National Park.

 Animals and plants